mrrgeresez/conv-ideas/README.md

-# conv-ideas
+# Conv-Ideas

-The beginning of a new company
+### The beginning of a new company

+arduino, sql, python...